zachcmathews/keynotesRTC/README.md

 ## High-Level Implementation Details
 The add-in determines which keynote files are currently being edited on a shared network drive using dummy files with the .lock file extension.
 These files contain an atom teletype URI which is used to connect subsequent editors to the collaborative editing session.
-This collaborative session is created and destroyed automatically by the teletype-revit-linker package.
+This collaborative session is created and destroyed automatically by the teletype-revit-linker package along with the dummy .lock files.